 Simple English definitions for legal terms

-Read a random definition: court-martial
+Read a random definition: order paper

 A cyrographum is a type of legal document that is written by hand.
 It can also be called a chirograph.
 It is usually a deed that is signed and witnessed.
 Sometimes, a cyrographum is split into two parts, with each party keeping one part.
 This was done by cutting the parchment in a way that left half of a word on each part.
 In the past, deeds were shorter and more concise, so this was a common way of making them.